Because social science majors forge their own career paths.

 Copyright © 2022 Colin Powell School for Civic and Global Leadership.
 All rights reserved.

 Yes!
 If your internship is unpaid or paid less than $18/hour, this program may cover the difference.
 We welcome new intern partners!
 Under these circumstances, you will be considered a Got it?
 Get it!
 Applicant.
-Please fill out the Paid Internships Program Stipend Request Form and click the box asking if you have Got it?
-Get it!
-Applicant.
-Starting July 1st, 2023, all Got it?
-Get it!
-Applicants whose internships start after Friday August 25th will have to attend a brief orientation before attending their orientation.
+Please first attend an orientation (flyer above with dates).

 There are two differences between volunteering and interning with an organization: